hhaeri/Prediction-of-Daily-County-Level-COVID-Cases/README.md

 ![image](https://user-images.githubusercontent.com/91407046/161211978-653420b8-f03c-411a-8257-7cf305023945.png)

-It is very important that understand that the model is not going to be reliable for these counties as the data is sparse and the ARIMA model is not going to be able to predict the timeseries patern and will perform a lousy fit, not because of any problem with the model but the lack of data.
+It is very important to understand that the model is not going to be reliable for these counties as the data is sparse (many zero values) and the ARIMA model is not going to be able to predict the timeseries patern and will perform a lousy fit, not because of any problem with the model but the lack of data.

 ### 3. Timeseries forecasting through ARIMA